Gorenstein simplices with a given $\delta$-polynomial: Introduction

 Gorenstein polytopes are of interest in commutative algebra, mirror symmetry and tropical geometry (\cite{Batyrev,JK}).
-In each dimension, there exist only finite many Gorenstein polytopes up to unimodular equivalence (\cite{Lag}) and, in addition, Gorenstein polytopes are completely classified up to dimension $4$ (\cite{Kre}).
+In each dimension, there exist only finitely many Gorenstein polytopes up to unimodular equivalence (\cite{Lag}) and, in addition, Gorenstein polytopes are completely classified up to dimension $4$ (\cite{Kre}).
 Recently certain classification results of higher-dimensional Gorenstein polytopes are obtained by \cite{BJ,HNT,Tsuchiya}.

 The final goal of one of our research projects is to classify the Gorenstein simplices with given $\delta$-polynomials.
-In \cite[Corollary 2.4]{Tsuchiya} it is shown that if $\Delta$ is a Gorenstein simplex whose normalized volume $\text{Vol}(\Delta)$ is a prime number $p$, then its $\delta$-polynomial is of the form
+Classification problems of lattice simplices have been studied by many authors and there are several related works (e.g., see \cite{BDS,HNO}).
+In \cite[Corollary 2.4]{Tsuchiya} it is shown that if $\Delta$ is a Gorenstein simplex whose normalized volume $\text{Vol}(\Delta)$ is a prime integer $p$, then its $\delta$-polynomial is of the form

-where $k \geq 0$ is an integer (Proposition \ref{moti}).
-Once the fact became known, we cannot escape from the temptation to achieve the study on the following problem: \begin{Problem} Given integers $k \geq 0$ and $v > 0$, classify the Gorenstein simplices with the $\delta$-polynomial $1+t^{k+1}+\cdots+t^{(v-1)(k+1)}$. \end{Problem}
+where $k$ is a positive integer (Proposition \ref{moti}).
+In the present paper, from the fact we focus on the following problem: \begin{Problem} Given positive integers $k$ and $v$, classify the Gorenstein simplices with the $\delta$-polynomial $1+t^{k}+\cdots+t^{(v-1)k}$. \end{Problem}

 A lattice simplex is called {\em empty} if it possesses no lattice point except for its vertices.
-A lattice simplex $\Delta$ with $\delta(\Delta,t)=\delta_0+\delta_1 t+\cdots$ is empty if and only if $\delta_1 = 0$.
-In particular, in Problem \ref{pro}, when $k > 0$, its target is Gorenstein empty simplices.
+A lattice simplex $\Delta$ with $\delta(\Delta,t)=\delta_0+\delta_1 t+\cdots+\delta_d t^d$ is empty if and only if $\delta_1 = 0$.
+In particular, in Problem \ref{pro}, when $k > 1$, its target is Gorenstein empty simplices.

-The present paper is organized as follows.
-Section $1$ consists of the review of fundamental materials on lattice simplices and the collection of indispensable lemmata.
-We devote Section $2$ to discuss a lower bound on the dimensions of Gorenstein simplices with a given $\delta$-polynomial of Problem \ref{pro} and, in addition, to classify the Gorenstein simplices when the lower bound is hold (Theorem \ref{inf}).
-The highlight of this paper is Section $3$, where a complete answer of Problem \ref{pro} when $v$ is either $p^2$ or $pq$, where $p$ and $q$ are distinct prime integers (Theorems \ref{main1} and \ref{main2}).
-Finally, in Section $4$, we will discuss on the number of Gorenstein simplices, up to unimodular equivalence, with a given $\delta$-polynomial of Problem \ref{pro}.
+The present paper is organized as follows: Section $1$ consists of the review of fundamental materials on lattice simplices and the collection of indispensable lemmata.
+We devote Section $2$ to discuss a lower bound on the dimensions of Gorenstein simplices with a given $\delta$-polynomial of Problem \ref{pro} and, in addition, to classify the Gorenstein simplices when the lower bound holds (Proposition \ref{inf}).
+The highlight of this paper is Section $3$, where a complete answer of Problem \ref{pro} will be given when $v$ is either $p^2$ or $pq$, where $p$ and $q$ are distinct prime integers (Theorems \ref{main1} and \ref{main2}).
+Finally, in Section $4$, we will discuss the number of Gorenstein simplices, up to unimodular equivalence, with a given $\delta$-polynomial of Problem \ref{pro}.